AprilRobotics/apriltag_ros/README.md

 - Publishing of the AprilTag 2 algorithm intermediate images over a ROS image topic (that AprilTag 2 [already generates](https://github.com/dmalyuta/apriltags2_ros/blob/526b9455121ae0bb6b4c1c3db813f0fbdf78393c/apriltags2/src/apriltag.c#L1167-L1395) when `tag_debug==1`)
 - Conversion of the [bundle calibration script](https://github.com/dmalyuta/apriltags2_ros/blob/526b9455121ae0bb6b4c1c3db813f0fbdf78393c/apriltags2_ros/scripts/calibrate_bundle.m) from MATLAB to Python
+- Extend calibration to support calibrating tags that cannot appear simultaneously with the master tag, but do appear simultaneously with other tags which themselves or via a similar relationship appear with the master tag (e.g. a bundle with the geometry of a cube - if the master is on one face, tags on the opposite face cannot currently be calibrated).
+This is basically "transform chaining" and potentially allows calibration of bundles with arbitrary geometry as long as a transform chain exists from any tag to the master tag
 - Replacement of AprilTag 2 core algorithm's usage of custom linear algebra and image processing functions with Boost and OpenCV
+- Supporting multiple tag family detection (currently all tags have to be of the same family).
+This means calling the detector once for each family.
+Because the core AprilTag 2 algorithm is the performance bottleneck, detection of `n` tag families will possibly decrease performance by `1/n`

 # Copyright